 Prior to her career in education, she worked for AT&T in Access Management of the CFO Division, and as Portfolio Asset Manager for Credit Communication.

-Freeholder Carter is a member of the NJ Board of Realtors and has been a member of Alpha Kappa Alpha Sorority for more than 28 years, where she has served in many leadership positions including President of the Plainfield Chapter for four terms.
+Freeholder Carter is a member of the NJ Board of Realtors and has been a member of Alpha Kappa Alpha Sorority for almost 30 years, where she has served in many leadership positions including President of the Plainfield Chapter for four terms.